stfc/mimic/README.md

 ![mimic](http://i.imgur.com/fCSbo0m.png)
 Mimic (1.3) [![Code Climate](https://codeclimate.com/github/stfc/mimic/badges/gpa.svg)](https://codeclimate.com/github/stfc/mimic)
 =====
-Mimic is a monitoring tool capable of pulling data from other monitoring systems and aggregating it into a simple and very visual webapp.
+Mimic is a monitoring tool capable of aggregating data from many different monitoring systems and displaying it in a simple and very visual webapp.
 It is currently being used and developed by the Tier 1 group at STFC RAL.

 Dependences